|

 check sets <set>1..*

-Checks whether a set of classes has a class/package cycles exceeding a defined size.
+- Checks whether a set of classes has a class/package cycles exceeding

 check absenceOfClassCycles > <maximum size> in <set>